Kimpton22/Tutorials-And-Guides/PyRAI2MD/Step 1: Geodesic Interpolation/Step-by-Steps.md

 ```

 Outputs:
-1. output_namd[1-n].xyz - numbered xyz files containing the individual xyz from the interpolations, where n is the number of geometries
+1. output_namd[1-n].xyz - numbered xyz files containing the individual xyz from the interpolations, where n is the number of interpolated geometries

-For the example above you would get a list of xyz files title bd-td-#.xyz, where # would be 1-20/
+For the example above you would get a list of xyz files title bd-td-#.xyz, where # would be 1-20.

 NOTE: You need to do this TWICE, one is for the reactant -> a minimum energy conical intersection (MECI), and then another from MECI -> product